texas

 Also check the outreach information at the Jackson School of Geosciences.

 Monnig Meteorite Gallery at TCU in Ft.
-Worth - See their I Think I Found A Meteorite page for information on how to schedule an appointment to have your sample examined by an expert.
+Worth - See their I Think I Found A Meteorite page for more information

-The Robert A. Pritzker Center for Meteoritics and Polar Studies (The Field Museum, Chicago)
+The Robert A. Pritzker Center for Meteoritics and Polar Studies at The Field Museum in Chicago - See their Outreach pages for additional identification information and future Identification Days